 Here you can find hippos in the Semliki River and if you take a boat ride into Lake Albert.
-One side of the River is in Uganda – while the other side is the Democratic Republic of Congo.
+One side of the River is in Uganda – while the other is in the Democratic Republic of Congo.

 Of course, the hippos do not recognize human-created boundaries, so they roam on both sides of the Semliki River.

-Best places to see Hippos –Uganda offer many opportunities to see hippos – the above are 4 of the best National Parks where to do so…however do not be surprised if you come across hippos at other locations outside of the parks.
+Best places to see Hippos –Uganda offers many opportunities to see hippos – the above are 4 of the best National Parks where to do so…however do not be surprised if you come across hippos at other locations outside of the parks.